google-deepmind/mctx/README.md

 However, using search algorithms in combination with deep neural networks requires efficient implementations, typically written in fast compiled languages; this can come at the expense of usability and hackability, especially for researchers that are not familiar with C++.
-In turn this limits adoption and further research on this critical topic.
+In turn, this limits adoption and further research on this critical topic.

 Through this library, we hope to help researchers everywhere to contribute to